Edwin Vincent O'Hara

 Edwin Vincent O'Hara (September 6, 1881 – September 11, 1956) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Great Falls in Montana from 1930 to 1939 and bishop of the Diocese of Kansas City in Missouri from 1939 to 1956.
 He received the title of personal archbishop in 1954.

 Biography

 Early life

-Edwin O'Hara was born in Lanesboro, Minnesota, the youngest of Owen and Margaret O'Hara's eight children.
-His parents emigrated from Ireland during the Great Famine and settled in the United States.
-He attended a one-room school on land his father had donated, and later, graduated from Lanesboro High School.
-In 1897, O'Hara began studies at the College of St. Thomas in Saint Paul, Minnesota.
+Edwin O'Hara was born on September 6, 1881, in Lanesboro, Minnesota, the youngest of Owen and Margaret O'Hara's eight children.
+His parents had emigrated from Ireland during the Great Famine.
+He attended a one-room school on land donated by his father and later, graduated from Lanesboro High School.
+In 1897, O'Hara began studies at the College of St. Thomas in St. Paul, Minnesota.
 O'Hara entered St. Paul's Seminary in 1900, before moving to Oregon City, Oregon.